 When to use Machine Learning in FinTech

-Computing Community Consortium is tabling lot of initiatives to understand the questions for example ‘Where is the computing field going over the next 10-15 years?’, ‘What are potential opportunities, disruptive trends, and blind spots?’ and ‘Are there new questions and directions that deserve greater attention by the research community and new investments in computing research?’.
+Computing Community Consortium is tabling a lot of initiatives to understand the questions for example ‘Where is the computing field going over the next 10-15 years?’, ‘What are potential opportunities, disruptive trends, and blind spots?’ and ‘Are there new questions and directions that deserve greater attention from the research community and new investments in computing research?’.
 But I want to relate them to my questions and suggestions to stop for some time and look around what we already have.

-AI getting into business
+AI getting into the Business

 Many websites now offer customers the opportunity to chat with a customer support representative while they’re browsing—but not every site actually has a live person on the other end of the line.
 In many cases, you’re talking to a rudimentary AI.
 Many of these chat support bots amount to little more than automated responders, but some of them are actually able to extract knowledge from the website and present it to customers when they ask for it.